 The overall relationship between the worker and the company.

-Drivers are free to set their own hours, decide when and where to drive, use their own cars, wear their own clothes, and have the option to use their own phones.
-They also determine their own routes, which is a high degree of control over the manner in which they perform their work.
+Drivers are free to set their own hours, decide when and where to drive, use their cars, wear their clothes, and have the option to use their phones.
+They also determine their routes, which is a high degree of control over how they perform their work.
 However, both companies have some rules drivers must follow that limit the workers’ freedom.
-The companies perform background checks before allowing individuals to become drivers (and may repeat background checks periodically; they determine the rates for fares; they set rules about drivers’ conduct and the manner in which they do their job; they require drivers and passengers use their system for payment.
+The companies perform background checks before allowing individuals to become drivers (and may repeat background checks periodically; they determine the rates for fares; they set rules about drivers’ conduct and how they do their job; they require drivers and passengers use their system for payment.
 These policies all demonstrate a level of control by the companies over how the drivers perform their work.

 What Are the Courts Saying?

 Iowa courts have not yet addressed how Uber and Lyft drivers are properly classified.
 Other states have different tests for classifying workers, so court decisions from other states are not necessarily instructive as to how Iowa courts will rule on the issue.